Barbecan Non-Stop Secure EntranceTM

 Single Bi-Directional Entrance

-A single Barbecan Entrance System may be used alone for high security applications with less traffic flow - like banks - in Bi-Directional mode.
+A single Barbecan Entrance System may be used alone for high security applications with less traffic flow - like banks - in Bi-Directional mode (patents granted).

 Barbecan entrance systems have numerous optical sensors such that movements of the moving door panels within an entrance system are able to follow and track the movements of each person passing through.